kurin/blazer/README.md

 than 100MB, Blazer will use B2's large file support to upload the file in 100MB chunks.

-### Copying a file into B2, with multiple concurrent uploads
+### Copy a file into B2, with multiple concurrent uploads

 Uploading a large file with multiple HTTP connections is simple: